-In Our Lady Immaculate Primary Catholic School we have qualified Reading Recovery teachers and all TA's are Better Reading Partnership trained.
-All those staff use their skills in intervention programmes for children across school who have difficulties reading and are not meeting expected standards for their age.
+In Our Lady Immaculate Primary Catholic School ,all staff are Better Reading Partnership trained.
+All staff use their skills in quality first and intervention programmes for children across school who have difficulties reading and are not meeting expected standards for their age.
 Upon finishing the programme they are monitored throughout the rest of their time at Our Lady Immaculate Catholic Primary School to ensure their progress continues.